-- (j) The Performance Adjustment Factor (PAF) used shall be based upon value reflected in the most recent Commission approved Biennial Avoided Cost proceeding as of December 31 of the year immediately preceding the date of the annual DSM/EE rider filing. - 23.
-If a program fails the economic test in Paragraph 21 above, Duke Energy Carolinas will determine if certain measures can be removed from the program to satisfy the criteria established in Paragraph 21. - 24.
-Nothing in this Mechanism relieves Duke Energy Carolinas from its obligation to comply with Commission Rule R8-68 when filing for approval of DSM or EE measures or programs other than the DSM/EE Innovation Program described below in Paragraph 32.
-As specifically required by Rule R8- 68(c)(3)(iii), Duke Energy Carolinas shall, in its filings for approval of measures and programs, describe in detail the industry-accepted methods to be used to collect and analyze data; measure and analyze program participation; and evaluate, measure, verify, and validate estimated energy and peak demand savings.
-Duke Energy Carolinas shall provide a schedule for reporting the results of this EM&V process to the Commission.
+The Performance Adjustment Factor (PAF) used shall be based upon value reflected in the most recent Commission approved Biennial Avoided Cost

+- proceeding as of December 31 of the year immediately preceding the date of the annual DSM/EE rider filing. - 23.
+If a Program fails the economic screening in Paragraph 21 above, DEP will determine if certain Measures can be removed from the Program to satisfy the criteria established in Paragraph 21. - 24.
+DEP will provide its Stakeholder Collaborative with information relating to Programs and Measures either currently being considered or planned for future consideration.
+DEP will also seek suggestions from its Collaborative for additional Programs and Measures for its future consideration. - 25.
+Nothing in this Mechanism relieves DEP from its obligation to comply with Commission Rule R8-68 when filing for approval of DSM or EE Measures or Programs other than the DSM/EE Innovation Program described below in Paragraph 32.
+As specifically required by Commission Rule R8-68(c)(3)(iii), DEP shall, in its filings for approval of Measures and Programs, describe the industry-accepted methods to be used to collect and analyze data; measure and analyze Program participation; and evaluate, measure, verify, and validate the energy and peak demand savings.
+In its filings, DEP shall also provide a schedule for reporting the results of this EM&V process to the Commission.
 The EM&V process description should describe not only the methodologies used to produce the impact estimates utilized, but also any methodologies the Company considered and rejected.
-Specifically, the Company's filings shall clearly identify the proposed baseline category to be used to determine energy savings for all Programs and Measures, including the measures for which the Company proposes to determine impacts utilizing an "as found" baseline: the measures for which it proposes to use the existing efficiency standard as the baseline; and the measures for which it proposes to use a de facto baseline determined through market research.
+Specifically, the Company's filings shall clearly identify the proposed baseline category to be used to determine energy savings for all Programs and Measures, including the measures for which the Company proposes to determine impacts utilizing an "as found" baseline; the measures for which it proposes to use the existing efficiency standard as the baseline; and the measures for which it proposes to use a de facto baseline determined through market research.
 The Company shall provide the rationale supporting the use of its proposed baseline for the applicable Program or Measures.
 For any such Programs or Measures, the filing will also detail the specific EM&V protocols that will be utilized to appropriately measure and verify the impacts.
-Additionally, if Duke Energy Carolinas plans to use an independent third party for purposes of EM&V, it shall identify the third party and include all third-party costs in its filing. - 25.
-For those programs first approved in Duke Energy Carolinas' South Carolina jurisdiction and subsequently in its North Carolina jurisdiction, net dollar savings achieved in the South Carolina jurisdiction will be eligible for consideration of inclusion in the determination of the incentive to be approved by the Commission.
+Additionally, where known, DEP shall identify the independent third party it plans to use for purposes of EM&V and include an estimate of all third-party costs in its filing.
+If not known at the time of filing for approval, the information shall be provided at the time of DEP's next annual rider filing.